 Directors who do not take a salary (e.g., those who take dividends as shareholders instead) are less likely to be considered employees compared to directors who are on the payroll.
 However, without a service contract, the mere fact of being paid a salary does not mean directors will be classed as employees for employment law purposes.

-However, companies need to register as employers if they pay more than the Lower Earnings Threshold (currently £6,240 per year) to any member of staff, including a director.
-So, if a director is paid above than the Lower Earnings Threshold, they will be treated by HMRC as an employee for tax purposes, even if they are not considered an employee for employment law purposes.
+However, companies need to register as employers if they pay more than the lower earnings limit (currently £6,396 per year) to any member of staff, including a director.
+So, if a director is paid a salary above the lower earnings limit, they will be treated by HMRC as an employee for tax purposes, even if they are not considered an employee for employment law purposes.

 Is a director self employed?